Aslan Ahmadov: Biography and career

-The exposition RED
+RED exposition

 The first Aslan Ahmadov's exposition from series "RED" was opened in 10, December 2012.
 There were a lot of Russian celebrities.

 25, April 2013 they opened the exhibition in Ekaterinburg Gallery of Modern Art.
 Then this works can be seen by citizens of St. Petersburg, Rostov-on-Don, Kyiv and other cities.

 Distinctive understanding of beauty and perfection, what are shown by Aslan Ahmadov resonated with representatives of the international company Nobel Biocare, which activity is connected with embodiment in the life harmony and aesthetics.
 Holding became general partner of the art project, what have charitable motives: the part of the money from the sale of pictures transfers to the local funds of seriously ill children, care for orphans in families and bringing attention to their problems.